 About me

-Therapy for me, as a client and as a therapist, is about making space to return to who we are and find some acknowledgement and care as we move through the complications we encounter.
+Therapy for me, as a client and as a therapist, is about making space in an imperfect world to return to who we are, and find self-acknowledgement and nurture as we move through the complications we encounter.

 Training, qualifications & experience

 I am a fully qualified Humanistic Counsellor or Therapist and a member of the British Association for Counsellors and Psychotherapists.
-I have a Post-Graduate Diploma in Humanistic Counselling and trained under some exceptional tutors.
+I have a Post-Graduate Diploma in Humanistic Counselling and was privileged to study under the wisdom and guidance of three excellent teachers who taught the value of 'being' rather than 'doing' the principles of Person Centred Counselling.

-My experience as an advanced trainee included the privilege of working in connection with charities in York such as Menfullness, Refugee Action York and York Carers.
+My experience as an advanced trainee included the privilege of working in connection with charities in York such as Menfulness, Refugee Action York and York Carers.
+My private practice takes into consideration access to counselling for all and I will continue to explore and develop this as an ethical approach.

-My ever-continuing professional development includes focus on relationships and communication and research on the links between emotional and physical health.
+My ever-continuing professional development includes focus on relationships and communication.
+Reading about the links between emotional and physical health, as well as the impact of childhood trauma on quality of adult life.

 Member organisations